 Ductless systems involve very little alterations to your space during the installation process.
 There are no ceilings or walls knocked out for the ductwork, making installation more affordable.
 The process is much quicker even for multi-zone installation.
 How?
 Installation only requires a small hole drilled in each room or zone to accommodate the tubing connecting the indoor and outdoor units.

 This saves money on expensive drywall work.
-The average cost of installing a ductless system with a single indoor heating/cooling zone including the equipment, parts, expert installation services, and associated electrical work and permits is between $6,000 and $7,000.
+The average cost of installing a ductless system with a single indoor heating/cooling zone including the equipment, parts, expert installation services, and associated electrical work and permits starts at about $8,000.
 This is not much different than installing baseboard heating systems.
 In some cases you might pay more than a traditional forced-air system upfront.
 However, the energy savings over time easily offsets the costs.
 For example, it costs on average $2.93 KWH for an electric system, $2.34 for a zonal electric system, and just $.88 for a ductless heat pump.